Tier / Pension Equity

 Public services are the foundation upon which commerce, industry and a civil society are built.
 Public employees at every level of government are citizens who provide these essential services.
 They must be guaranteed compensation, benefits and pensions that will allow them to live with dignity in their communities, and help them sustain the state and local economy.
 Maintaining these public services is the responsibility of every citizen, business and institution.
 Those who benefit most from the prosperity that public services provide have a greater responsibility to sustain public services.
 Therefore, the New York State Public Employee Conference supports progressive methods of taxation that put the responsibility of paying taxes on citizens, businesses and institutions who benefit most from this prosperity and have a greater ability to pay.

 While the passage and signing of the 9/11 Presumptive Disability laws was indeed laudable, we all are aware that the existing legislation is imperfect.
-The 9/11 Governor’s Worker Protection Task Force is making recommendations for improving the existing legislation.
+The 9/11 Governor’s Worker Protection Task Force has made recommendations for improving the existing legislation.
 However, the Task Force has not met in quite some time; it must resume meeting soon and regularly.
 We continue to support efforts to obtain funding, federal or otherwise, to address any 9/11-related issues.
 The time limit for applications for benefits from, and the sunset of the 9/11 Presumptive Disability benefits must be eliminated.